crazyuploader/rreading-glasses/README.md

 temporarily to help you add books the R—— service doesn't have yet.

-Unlike R——'s proprietary service, this is much faster, handles large authors, has full coverage of G——R——, and doesn't take months to load new books.
+Unlike R——'s proprietary service, this is much faster, handles large authors, has full coverage of G——R—— (or Hardcover!), and doesn't take months to load new books.
 A hosted instance is available at `https://api.bookinfo.pro` but it can also be self-hosted.

 ```mermaid
 graph LR;